Shahabad Markanda: History

 Shahabad was divided by the Sikhs into 7 patlis.
 The Sardars of Shahabad exercised administrative powers in the earlier days of the British regime but they were deprived of these powers by the British in 1850.

 A market known as Kahan Chand Mandi was constructed in 1923 on the outskirts of the town but it did not flourish and now serves as a residential colony.
 A new market known as Partap Mandi was constructed in the 1960s.

 Chief Minister of Haryana Bhupinder Singh Hooda announced Sub Divisional Status for Shahabad Markanda on 9 May 2011.

 In 1710 famous Sikh warrior Banda Singh Bahadur captured Shahabad.
 Shahabad was then quickly recaptured by Mughal general Firuz Khan Mewati.
-On 22 May 1791 Baghel Singh and Karam Singh Nirmala of Nishanwalia Misal recaptured Shahabad by killing Kiledaar Khalil Khan along with 700 Mughal soldiers.
+Hundreds of Sikhs who were made prisoner were strung up by Firuz to the road-side trees, their long hair and beards being twisted to perform the office of a rope.
+On 22 May 1791 Baghel Singh and Karam Singh Nirmala of Nishanwalia Misl captured Shahabad by killing local Kiladar Khalil Khan along with 700 Mughal soldiers.
 The Sikhs also captured two cannons here.
 Commissioner of Karnal Major C. R. Buck in 1854 allotted shops to the traders.
 The market was named as Larkingunj.
 Presently it is known as Gurmandi.

 Shahabad was famous for the manufacturing of scissors and musical instruments.
 The municipal committee of Shahabad was formed in 1885.
 The Railway Station and Railway Bridge were built in 1930.